Mountea-Framework/MounteaDialogueSystem/README.md

 </p>

 #### Dialogue Previews
 Select any node and see what is inside.
-No need search, just observe.
+No need to search where all the texts are, just click and see.
 <p align="center" width="100%">
     <img width="65%" src="https://user-images.githubusercontent.com/37410226/219806723-bd0d407d-77ce-451a-a315-a01dd8f6409e.png">
 </p>